 Why can drinking coffee trigger diarrhoea?

 There are few things better than a cup of coffee in the morning to get you going for the day.
-However, coffee can be a wake-up call for both the mind and the gut - and can trigger a sudden urge to go to the toilet.
-But why does drinking coffee have this effect on our bowels?
+However, coffee can be a wake-up call for both our mind and our gut - and can trigger a sudden urge to go to the toilet.
+But why does drinking coffee sometimes spark an unexpected need to poo?

 Continue reading below